-Emily says she writes because her degrees in American and English History, followed by a law degree from the University of Colorado, left her searching for her voice.
+Emily writes because her degrees in American and English History, followed by a law degree from the University of Colorado, left her searching for her voice.
 She also suffered from chronic insomnia.

 “Writing helps clarify my mind, erasing clutter, and makes room for more impressions.
-My thoughts can be seemingly random and disconnected, but once they flow onto paper, a coherency and purpose emerges, directing patterns into story.
+My thoughts can seem random and disconnected, but once they flow onto paper, a coherency and purpose emerges, directing patterns into story.
 I sleep much better, too.”